AmineDjeghri/OASIS-Semantic-Image-Synthesis/README.md

 # AMAL-Project
-implementation of the paper 'You Only Need Adversarial Supervision for Semantic Image Synthesis'
+Implementation of the paper 'You Only Need Adversarial Supervision for Semantic Image Synthesis'.
+Everything was coded from scratch, except the SPADEResnetBlock module which, like in the paper, was based on the offical SPADE implementation.

 * Authors of this implementation : All authors provided the same work in terms of time, effort and contributions
   - Claire Bizon Monroc ( Discriminator, Training/test loop)